Meet the Other Phone. Only the apps you allow.

 Our verdict

-Fire tablets for kids are brilliant if you already have Amazon technology, such as an Echo, in your home, as they will connect seamlessly.
+Fire tablets or Amazon tablets for kids are brilliant if you already have Amazon technology, such as an Echo, in your home, as they will connect seamlessly.
 The Fire HD 8 Kids Pro has a sturdy bumper case to prevent it from being damaged easily.
 There are several bright, cheerful colours to choose from, and the ridged texture makes it easier for little hands to grip while playing games.

 It also has a 10-hour battery life after a full charge – ideal for keeping little ones entertained for playing games on the go.
 The screen is bright too and measures eight inches, which is a good size for watching films and videos to liven up the most boring of car or plane journeys.